SebastianMata/170089/AFD/README.md

 ## Characther identification / comparison.

 An important step its to determine if a given character is part of the valid characters.
-The following snippet determines if a given character is valid or not.
+The following snippet shows the implemented subrutine that determines if a given character is valid or not.
 ### Code implementation:
 ```perl
 sub caracter{